 *Applications will be reviewed on a rolling-basis, and this posting will remain open until filled.

-A research opportunity is currently available in the Office of Blood Research and Reviews (OBRR) at the Center for Biologics Evaluation and Research (CBER), Food and Drug Administration (FDA) in Silver Spring, Maryland.
+A research opportunity is available in the Division of Cellular and Gene Therapies (DCGT), Center for Biologics Evaluation and Research (CBER) at the Food and Drug Administration (FDA) in Silver Spring, MD.

-Anticipated Appointment Start Date: October 15, 2022; start date is flexible
+Anticipated Appointment Start Date: Fall, 2022 (start date is flexible)